Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Baltimore's games this year have gone over the total in five out of nine opportunities (55.6%).

-- Baltimore is 2-3 against the spread and 4-1 overall in games when it records more than 24.9 points.
+- When Baltimore scores more than 24.9 points, it is 2-3 against the spread and 4-1 overall.

 - Baltimore is 2-5 against the spread and 5-2 overall when the team amasses over 348.9 yards.

-- This year, the Ravens have turned the ball over 12 times, three more than the Bears' takeaways (9).
+- The Ravens have turned the ball over three more times (12 total) than the Bears have forced a turnover (9) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Bears.